Talk cancelled

 ...in the Indian Territory 1861-1865.
 The scene of numerous skirmishes and seven officially recognized battles involving both braves allied with the Confederacy and the Union's regiments of the Indian Home Guard

-This talk examines the atrocities committed in Belgium in August 1914.
-It looks at the questions of who was responsible, why did they happen and what propaganda was made of them
+1914.
+His talk will look at the questions of who was responsible, why did they happen

 ….
 1769-1852 – A Life in Pictures.
 David's presentation will cover Arthur Wellesley's birth in Dublin, his life as a British Army officer, his political career including as Prime Minister, through to his death and state funeral

-No Event
+No Meeting

 ....Regiment in World War Two.The curator of the West Riding Regiment's museum will recount some of the more recent history of the “Dukes”.